 - level of adult educational attainment

 - percentage of households in which English is not the first language

 Census tracts classified as tier 1 are considered the most economically disadvantaged, whereas census tracts classified as tier 4 are considered the most economically advantaged.
 Approximately 25% of school age children live in each tier.

 What does this mean for students applying to Selective Enrollment High Schools?

 Ultimately, a student living in tier 1 will be accepted into a Selective Enrollment High School with a lower score than a student living in tier 4.
 To illustrate, the median scores (out of a possible 900 points) for Payton for the 2018-19 selection process are listed below:

 - Rank – 899.69

 How do I know what tier I live in?

-Visit this website to determine your tier by following the instructions provided.
+Visit this interactive map to determine your tier by following the instructions provided.

 Learn about how we help students develop test-taking skills and confidence here.